cmercer/gradle-kotlin-spring/README.md

 # gradle-kotlin-spring
-Learning gradle kotlin and spring kotlin in one projects
+Learning gradle kotlin and spring kotlin in one project